codepath/android_guides/Installing-Android-SDK-Tools.md

 There is currently no filter to install the build tools directly.
 See this [ticket](https://code.google.com/p/android/issues/detail?id=78765) for more information.

-### Installing the Android SDK (via Chef)
+## Installing the Android SDK (via Chef)

-If you intend to incorporate Android builds into your continuous integration setup, you may want to use [Chef](https://learn.chef.io/) or Puppet to help automate this process.
+Finally, if you intend to incorporate Android builds into your continuous integration setup, you may want to use [Chef](https://learn.chef.io/) or Puppet to help automate this process.
 These configuration management tools help automate the process of managing machine configurations in Amazon, Rackspace, Linode, or any cloud-based hosting service.

 For Chef, you can download the [chef-android-sdk](https://github.com/gildegoma/chef-android-sdk) recipe.
 It has a few dependencies, including Ark and 7-zip.
-It will automatically download the latest SDK tools into `/usr/local/android-sdk` including the `android` binary.
+This recipe should install the latest Android SDK tools and setup the environment variables in `/etc/profile.d/android-sdk.sh`.

 ```bash
 wget https://github.com/gildegoma/chef-android-sdk/archive/master.zip